 Types of Stakeholders: The Ultimate Guide – Caliber

-Whether you’re a corporate leader, comms director, or brand strategist, understanding your stakeholders and engaging them effectively is critical to maintaining your license to operate, shaping your public image, and earning long-term trust.
+Whether you’re a corporate leader, communications director, or brand strategist, knowing your stakeholder types and engaging them effectively is essential for protecting your license to operate, strengthening public trust, and guiding long-term reputation success.

 • Stakeholder engagement is the foundation of corporate reputation.
 A company’s reputation depends not only on what it sells, but on how it impacts people — employees, customers, investors, regulators, and society.